 - Create a nature-based scavenger hunt in the city.

 - Exercise outside.

-And look for organizations in your location working on just this topic, connecting people to nature.
+And look for organizations in your location working to provide a connection with nature.
 Many such organizations exist, each specific to the city of location.